-Unless otherwise indicated, all subsidiaries are wholly owned, incorporated in Great Britain and registered in the UK.
+All subsidiaries are wholly-owned, incorporated and registered in England, United Kingdom.

-The registered office of the Company's subsidiaries is the same as Heathrow (SP) Limited as set up below, with the exception of Heathrow Funding Limited whose registered office is IFC5, St Helier, Jersey, JE1 1ST, Channel Islands
+The registered office of the Company's subsidiaries is the same as Heathrow Airport Holdings Limited, with the exception of Heathrow Funding Limited whose registered office is IFC5, St Helier, Jersey, JE1 1ST, Channel Islands.